Many homeschooling moms cry because they need hope for homeschooling a difficult child. A difficult child can bring the strongest mom to tears.

-I had two difficult children, and I remember MANY days when I would cry because they had pushed me all day, couldn’t “get it”, or just because I didn’t know what to do with them!
+I had two difficult children, and I remember many days when I would cry because they had pushed me all day.
+Sometimes I didn’t know how to cope with homeschooling when they couldn’t “get it”.
+On other days I would cry just because I didn’t know what to do with them!
 The blessing that came from dealing with them was that it made me depend on God!

-I think the hardest part of dealing with that difficult child is that they push us to our limits, and often we respond harshly to them, then we feel guilty, and are full of regret.
+I think the hardest part of dealing with that difficult child is that they push us to our limits.
+Often we then respond harshly to them.
+Then we feel guilty and are full of regret.
 We determine that it won’t happen again, but it does.
-After awhile we are at the end of our rope, and feel we are the only one who has a child like this, and who struggles like we do.
+After a while, we are at the end of our rope.

-“If any man lack wisdom let him ask of God…..”
+James 1:5 tells us “If any man lack wisdom let him ask of God…”